navshaikh/multitasking_in_dos/How_It_Works.md

 ```
 ### Synchronization Constructs
 #### Semaphores
 Semaphores are implemented using static arrays and provide the mechanism by which system can guarantee that a task in critical section is safe from the intervention of other tasks, which can possibly corrupt/update its data.
-Semaphore implementation provides system calls to support  *create*, *wait*, *release* and *destroy* functions on our semaphores.
-These are:
+Semaphore implementation provides system calls to support  *create*, *wait*, *release* and *destroy* functions.
 ```C++
 int semCreate(int initValue)
 SYSCALL semWait(int handle)